Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures: Introduction

 The remainder of this paper is structured as follows.
 Section \ref{sec:dataset} describes the trajectory and procedure data.
 Section \ref{sec:single trajectory model} outlines the single trajectory model with discussions on the approximation method and synthetic trajectory generation method.
 Section \ref{sec:multiple trajectory model} then extends the single trajectory model to incorporate multiple aircraft.
 Section \ref{sec:experiments} presents experimental results, and section \ref{sec:conclusions} closes with a summary and future works.
+Our main contributions are as follows: \begin{itemize} \item For a single trajectory scenario, a separate Gaussian mixture model is trained for each flight stage, to model the differences in variance across stages. \item We extend these single trajectory GMMs to pairwise GMMs, which we use to model trajectories of multiple aircraft in proximity.
+Then, we show how this model can be used to generate multiple trajectories within a single scenario. \item We train our proposed models using KJFK arrival trajectories.
+We evaluate these models on a test split of this data.
+Additionally, we study how well these models generalize by evaluating them on Charlotte Douglas Airport (KCLT) data. \item Finally, we present both quantitative and qualitative analyses of our models' performance.
+Our results suggest that the proposed models are effective in predicting both major patterns and uncertainties. \end{itemize}